Synteraction-Lab/heads-up-multitasker/README.md

 ## Application Execution
 - If you want to replicate this work, run main.py; remember to set up the configuration file!
 - If you want to replicate study results, use data in the study folder, and run jupyter-notebook files.
 These files also contain important parameter inference process.
-- At the end of the day, contact me for help, that is the most efficient way.
-My codes are still shitty in terms of structure.
-I need time to fix this.
+- Contacting me for help is the most efficient replicating way.
+I am still maintaining the current repo.

 ## Contributors